NataliaOO/Java/Java_Bootcamp/Day06/README.md

 - Read the examples carefully.
 They may require things not specified in the subject.
 - Use System.out for output.
 - And may the Force be with you!
-- Never leave for tomorrow what you can do today. ;)

 # Chapter III
 ### Rules of the Day